magonji/delfin/README.md

 # 🐬 Delfin

-A personal finance management system built with Python FastAPI and vanilla JavaScript.
-Import your Financisto data and manage your finances from your computer with a modern web interface.
+A personal finance management app built with Python, FastAPI, and vanilla JavaScript.
+Easily import your Financisto data and track, analyse, and manage your finances through a sleek, modern web interface.
+Right from your computer!

 ## 📋 Features